rufinv/Intro2AI-class/Lecture4/index.md

 <!--
 ### Lecture video
-View the recorded lecture [here](https://drive.google.com/file/d/16Nx4dTLCAnTZpblkoldlcctrepMSE1V0/view?usp=sharing)  (this will only be available for approximately 6 weeks after the course)
+View the recorded lecture from 2021 [here](https://drive.google.com/file/d/16Nx4dTLCAnTZpblkoldlcctrepMSE1V0/view?usp=sharing)  (this will only be available for approximately 6 weeks after the course)
 -->

 ### Contents